sympy/sympy/doc/src/modules/polys/domainsintro.rst

   <class 'int'>

-In this example we see that the two integers ``3`` and ``2`` can be represented in the domain ``ZZ``.
+In this example we see that the two integers ``3`` and ``2`` can be represented in the domain :ref:`ZZ`.
 The expressions have been converted to elements of that domain which in this case means the ``int`` type rather than instances of :py:class:`~.Basic`.
 It is not necessary to explicitly create :py:class:`~.Basic` instances when the inputs can be sympified so e.g.